Hypothetical answers to continuous queries over data streams: Conclusions and future work

 The offline step of our two-phase algorithm may diverge due to issues related to blocking queries.
 We showed that adequate syntactic restrictions prevent this situation from arising, but that they are not necessary.

-For nonrecursive and connected queries, the online step of our algorithm runs in polynomial time.
-However, it may still be computationally heavy if the sets of hypothetical answers that it needs to compute are large.
-We minimize the impact of this by representing hypothetical answers schematically (since we keep variables uninstantiated), thus limiting the space and time requirements for this algorithm.
-This is an empirical observation though, which we plan to measure more precisely in a future practical evaluation.
+For nonrecursive and connected queries without negation, the online step of our algorithm runs in polynomial time.
+However, it may still be computationally heavy if the sets of hypothetical answers that it needs to compute are large. \begin{newtext}In particular, pre-processing may produce output that is exponential in the size of the original program.\end{newtext} We minimize the impact of this by representing hypothetical answers schematically (since we keep variables uninstantiated), thus limiting the space and time requirements for this algorithm.
+By adding instantiation constraints to this representation we can also reduce the impact of the exponential blowup introduced by negation.
+These are informal observations though, which we plan to measure more precisely in a future practical evaluation.

 The sets of evidence for hypothetical answers can be used to define a partial order of relative ``confidence'' of each hypothetical answer.
 It would be interesting to explore the connection between such notions of confidence and other frameworks of reasoning with multiple truth values.